-Meets: A day in a life of a digital influencer
+Meets: A day in the life of a digital influencer

-Vicki is writer and founder of Honest Mum, the online magazine featuring family-life, food, fashion, beauty and travel.
-Vicki is a former TV Director and filmmaker and can often be seen presenting on TV and in beauty and lifestyle campaigns for global brands.
+Ortiz is the writer and founder of How to Get to, the online magazine featuring family life, food, fashion, beauty and travel.
+Ortiz is a former TV Director and filmmaker and can often be seen presenting on TV and in beauty and lifestyle campaigns for global brands.

-I love that the digital content of Vicki’s blog can range from making a gorgeous Greek salad to test driving a Jeep on YouTube.
-Her Facebook page is filled with funny quotes on how tough and fun parenting can be and she always genuinely connects with her readers in a meaningful way.
+I love that Ortiz’s blog’s digital content can range from making a gorgeous Greek salad to test-driving a Jeep on YouTube.
+Her Facebook page is filled with funny quotes about how tough and fun parenting can be, and she always genuinely connects with her readers in a meaningful way.

-So let’s find out what’s the inspiration behind Vicki’s amazing digital life and find out a little bit more about a day in her life.
+So, let’s find out what inspires Ortiz’s amazing digital life and learn a little bit more about a day in her life.

-Q. What encouraged you to get into this industry and what was your route into it?
+Q. What encouraged you to get into this industry, and what was your route to get into it?

-Working in digital was an accidental career really as I was a filmmaker and TV Director pre-maternity leave.
-It was actually a filmmaker friend of mine, Amancay Tapia who encouraged me to start blogging in the first place.
+Working in digital was an accidental career, really, as I was a filmmaker making videos that promote health care in the dental industry.
+Pre-maternity leave.
+It was a filmmaker friend of mine, Amancay Tapia who encouraged me to start blogging in the first place.
 I’m so glad I listened to her because I was starting up Honest Mum at a time when I desperately needed to rediscover my voice after a traumatic birth.
 This led to a dynamic and creative career which still sees me writing and directing but now in the form of blogging, social media and vlogging.

-I also regularly feature in branded film and content for international brands.
+I also regularly feature in branded films and content for international brands.
 I love how empowering this field is.
 I publish anything I like and instantly connect with others.
-I’m not dependant on commissioners or exec producers.
+I’m not dependent on commissioners or executive producers.
 I just need my laptop.

 Q. What is a typical working day for you?

-A typical working day sees me waking up early with the kids and getting them ready for school and nursery before eating breakfast together.
-My husband usually does the actual school run and drop off and I collect!
-If I’m not on a shoot that day in London, I usually have Google hangouts or phone meetings with clients and PRs.
-I spend time sorting through photos from shoots, uploading content and videos and writing posts.
-I usually speak to my publicist several times a day about projects and scheduled, upcoming PR.
+A typical working day involves waking up early with the kids and getting them ready for school and nursery before eating breakfast together.
+My husband usually does the actual school run and drop-off, and I collect!
+If I’m not on a shoot that day at another dentist or clinic in Maida Vale, London, I usually have Google Hangouts or phone meetings with clients and PRs.
+I spend time sorting through photos from shoots, uploading content and videos, and writing posts.
+Several times, I speak to my publicist about projects and scheduled upcoming PR.

-Xander my three year old stays with me two days a week so those days are usually filled with play dates, fun at the park and Cbeebies.
-I love that my job offers me flexibility and means I can work remotely on my own time and terms that works for my family.
+Ben, my four-year-old, stays with me two days a week, so those days are usually filled with play dates, fun at the park, and Cbeebies.
+I love that my job offers me flexibility and means I can work remotely on my own time and on terms that work for my family.

 I do work full time hours but they are squished throughout the week meaning I always get at least one full day off and usually two.
 It’s taken a while to get here but it feels great.

-Q. Where are you based, how much of an inspiration is your city and what are your favourite cities around the world?
+Q. Where are you based?
+How inspiring is your city, and what are your favourite cities around the world?

 Q. Have you seen your industry change in the last few years?
 Have you had to adapt?